johnnyy5929/sep11-freedom-project/tool/learning-log.md

 			],
 		},
   `````
 this code makes it so we give something a variable and make it connect back to the levels.
-We can give them a width and height.
-We make a outline for everything and use the symbols to give it a value. like - is steel and other stuff is different sprite.
+We can give them width and height.
+We make an outline for everything and use the symbols to give it a value. like - is steel and other stuff is different sprite.

 The whole code is:
 ```````js